cobsa/IdeaTwitter/README.md

 # IdeaTwitter

-Simple twitter inspired website to log your ideas/todo and categorizing them using hashtags.
-Built using React/Redux.
+Simple twitter inspired website to log your ideas/todos and categorizing them using hashtags.
+Built using React/Redux and using Firebase Firestore as a backend.

-## Usage

-### Install depencies
+### Install dependencies

 ```
 yarn